 Nature, construction, administration, and evaluation of employee benefit plans.
 Disability plans.
 Use of retirement plans.
 Social security and its integration with employee plans.
-Tax 542.
-Insurance Principles and Practices (3) I, II Prerequisites: Undergraduate: Completion of lower division requirements for the major.
+Tax Subset of the managed and setting treatment of retirement plans.
+542. Insurance Principles and Practices (3) I, II Prerequisites: Undergraduate: Completion of lower division requirements for the major.
 Graduate: Completion of the prerequisites core.
 Nature and extent of personal, business, and social risk.
-Risk-handling techniques, insurance principles and practices; basic contracts analysis; insurance underwriting and rating; insurance problems and trends; personal and business risk management.
-Not open to GRADUATE COURSES IN FINANCE 604.
-Law for Business Executives (3) Development, significance, and interrelationships of law and business.
-Analysis of essential aspects of law pertaining to business including materials from the law of contracts, sales agency, business organizations, property, negotiable instruments, secured transactions.
-Effects of government regulation of labor and business.
+Risk-handling techniques; insurance principles and practices; basic contracts analysis; insurance underwriting and rating; insurance problems and trends; personal and business risk management.
+Not open to students with credit in Finance 342 or 700.
+589. Personal Financial Planning (3) Prerequisites: Finance 327 and credit or concurrent registration in Accountancy 410.
+Financial planning process.
+Relationships with clients and other professionals.
+Plan formulation and implementation.
+Cash flow and debt considerations.
+Integration of investments, Insurance, estate, tax, and retirement planning.
+Practice management, ethics, and regulation.
+(Formerly numbered Finance 389.)
+GRADUATE COURSES 604.
+Law for Business Executives (3) Law pertaining to business; ethical, social and governmental influences on domestic and foreign law.
 615. Financial Principles and Policies (3) Prerequisite: Accountancy 600.